-Indian army has no role in Kashmir: JKCHR
+Indian Army has no role in Kashmir: JKCHR

 -

-Indian army has no role in Kashmir: JKCHRJanuary 16, 2017Print : Islamabad
+Indian Army has no role in Kashmir: JKCHRJanuary 16, 2017Print : National

 JKCHR President Dr. Syed Nazir Gilani has said that Indian army chief has misdirected himself in his role in Kashmir and the statement confirms that India has plans to change the demography of the state.